matter-labs/zksync-lite-docs/docs/api/events.md

 ### Block events

-The block events are events notifying whether the block has been committed or verified.
-The `data` for such events has the following structure:
+The block events are events notifying whether the block has been committed or finalized.
+Such events have the following structure:

 ```json
 {